-All Executive, Legislative Council and Student Advocate General candidates must file a Financial Statement to be submitted no later than four o'clock pm (4pm) of the day immediately prior to the day of the Declaration of Candidacy (The Wednesday of the ninth (9th) week), and are public documents upon presentation to the Elections Committee for their review, shall include:
+All Executive Candidates and Candidates of the Senate must file a Financial Statement to be submitted no later than four o'clock pm (4pm) of the day immediately prior to the day of the Declaration of Candidacy (The Wednesday of the ninth (9th) week), and are public documents upon presentation to the Elections Committee for their review, shall include:

 - 1) Party affiliation, if any.

-- 2) Name of campaign treasurer.
+- 2) Name of campaign Treasurer.

 - 3) Money already spent.

 - 4) Money projected to be spent:

 - a) This must include a break down of party dues per person, if any.

 - 5) Projected Apparel/Clothing company to be used for campaign.

 - a) Contact information of the company must be provided.